stanfordnlp/CoreNLP/_pages/other-languages.md

 Okay, Docker isn't a language, but you know what we mean….

-Note on running the CoreNLP server under docker: The container’s port 9000 has to be published to the host.
-For example, give a command like: `docker run -p 9000:9000 -itd --name CoreNLP graham3333/corenlp-complete`.
-If, when going to `localhost:9000/`, you see the error `This site can’t be reached. localhost refused to connect`, then this is what you failed to do!

 * [stanford-corenlp-docker](https://hub.docker.com/r/nlpbox/corenlp) A dockerfile by Arne Neumann.
 Updated Apr 2021.
 The NLPBox project provides dockerfiles for many NLP tools.
-Source on [github](https://github.com/NLPbox/stanford-corenlp-docker/).
+Source on [GitHub](https://github.com/NLPbox/stanford-corenlp-docker/).
 * [CoreNLP Complete dockerfile](https://hub.docker.com/r/graham3333/corenlp-complete) A Dockerfile for Stanford CoreNLP server by Graham MacDonald.
 Comes with good examples of use.
 Updated in Dec 2018.
-[GitHub](https://github.com/grahamimac/corenlp-complete-docker)
+[GitHub](https://github.com/grahamimac/corenlp-complete-docker).

 And there are about 200 others – it’s not so hard to build a dockerfile!
 Here's a list, which includes a number of dockerfiles setup to run CoreNLP with different human languages:

 * [Search for CoreNLP on dockerhub](https://hub.docker.com/search?q=corenlp)

+Note on running the CoreNLP server under docker: The container’s port 9000 has to be published to the host.
+For example, give a command like: `docker run -p 9000:9000 -itd --name CoreNLP graham3333/corenlp-complete`.
+If, when going to `localhost:9000/`, you see the error `This site can’t be reached. localhost refused to connect`, then this is what you failed to do!

 ### Elixir